zsoltmester/saturn/README.md

 #### TODO for MVP

+- Remove the default feeds
+- Add an onboarding widget to the empty dashboard
+- Update the screenshots in the store
+- Check for the dependent beta framework
+- Release

 #### Features and technical improvements

 - Facebook ismerősöket is hozzá lehessen adni (vagy jelezzük, hogy az API ilyet nem enged)